This page is intended for Talk Story and Workshop facilitators giving live presentations during the conference.

 Sign in to the Zoom desktop client.

-- Join a meeting or webinar.
+- Join a meeting.

 - When closed captioning begins, you will see a notification above Closed Caption in the meeting controls.

 Click Closed Caption to start viewing closed captioning.
 Tip: Click and drag the closed captioning to move its position in the meeting window.

 To adjust the caption size:

 - Click the upward arrow next to Start Video / Stop Video.